-Only students enrolled at the University of Alberta in the first year of the BScN-Collaborative Program can seek admission to the BScN-Honors Program.
-Students planning to apply to this program should consult §15.11.2 for admission requirements.
-Students in the Honors program are required to complete a Nursing Honors Seminar and a Nursing Honors Project and maintain superior academic standing.
+The BScN-Honors Program is offered to eligible students in the BScN-Collaborative Program.
+Students planning to apply to the BScN-Honors Program should consult §16.11.2 for admission requirements.
+A detailed course sequence of the BScN-Honors Program is provided in §134.2.2.

+Students in the BScN-Honors Program are required to complete two Nursing Honors Seminars and a Nursing Honors Project and maintain superior academic standing.
 They must also be committed to function in an apprenticeship model where under the guidance of their Honors Supervisor they develop a strong foundation in nursing research and scholarship.